SuperOfficeDocs/superoffice-docs/docs/onsite/service/upgrade.md

 There is an additional benefit to using another extension than .exe and that is that Customer Service links in emails, also e-marketing emails, will not be viewed as a potential threat by spam detection filters the same way a .exe file extension URL would.

 **The upgrade.exe process will ask if you want to set up FastCGI.** If you choose to do so it will try to configure your IIS site as this can be tedious to do manually as it involves mapping each .exe file to an empty place holder .fcgi file in IIS FastCGI setup.
-This is done on the IIS site/application level and it's preferable to let upgrade.exe set this up automatically and later change timeout settings etc. if one wishes from the IIS manager FastCGI settings section.
+This is done on the IIS site/application level and it's preferable to let upgrade.exe set this up automatically and later change timeout settings, and so on. if one wishes from the IIS manager FastCGI settings section.

 After configuring FastCGI, Customer Service will generate URLs that end in .fcgi instead of .exe but the .exe file ending will also work.
 If you decide you do not want to use FastCGI after all, you can just change a setting in the Registry table in the database.
 Then the .exe links will be generated instead of .fcgi and everything will work as before.